 Please view the video for an introduction to the basics of educational copyright.
-The video shows what you must never do when handling copyrighted content on the Internet, including during Course N@vi activities, and explains the rules on using other parties’ copyrighted materials when doing coursework, such as reports.
+The video shows what you must never do when handling copyrighted content on the Internet, including during Waseda Moodle activities, and explains the rules on using other parties’ copyrighted materials when doing coursework, such as reports.
 Violating these rules can lead to tough penalties, such as expulsion or suspension from the university.
 Please acquire the correct knowledge and take sufficient care.

 Let’s learn the basics of copyright!

 Handling of copyrighted material in online content with educational and research aims